-US mortgage rates jump to highest level in 7 years
+US mortgage rates jump to highest level in nearly 8 years

 The average fee on 30-year fixed-rate mortgages was unchanged from last week at 0.5 point.
 The fee on 15-year mortgages ticked up by one-tenth to 0.5 point.

 The average rate for five-year adjustable-rate mortgages rose to 4.14 percent from 4.04 percent last week.
-The fee remained at 0.3 point
+The fee remained at 0.3 point.